Moving to Saudi Arabia: Relocation Guide for Doctors

 • Includes private hospitals, clinics, and specialized medical centers

-• Often equipped with state-of-the-art technology and facilities
+• Often equipped with advanced technology and facilities

 • Attracts many international healthcare professionals